Nanostring-Biostats/SpatialOmicsOverlay/specs.md

 test: https://github.com/Nanostring-Biostats/SpatialOmicsOverlay/blob/49462965d97a8a0153cbd8c55962cb4c71d2be2d/tests/testthat/test_plotting.R#L199
 2. The function produces a ggplot object.
 test: https://github.com/Nanostring-Biostats/SpatialOmicsOverlay/blob/49462965d97a8a0153cbd8c55962cb4c71d2be2d/tests/testthat/test_plotting.R#L203
+3. The function produces reproducible figures.
+test:

 With image

 2. The function produces a ggplot object.
 test: https://github.com/Nanostring-Biostats/SpatialOmicsOverlay/blob/49462965d97a8a0153cbd8c55962cb4c71d2be2d/tests/testthat/test_plotting.R#L355
+3. The function produces reproducible figures.
+test:

+#### Specs for fluorLegend:
+1. The function only works on valid nrow values.
+test:
+2. The function produces reproducible legends.
+test:

 #### Specs for readSpatialOverlay:
 1. The function works with either a labworksheet or a geomxset object as annotation.